Movement of dogs, cats and ferrets from countries outside the EU where the rabies situation is not under control

 If the animal has been revaccinated correctly after an approved blood test, no new blood test is required for the animal to be allowed to travel to Sweden.

-The veterinary certificate required for entry into the EU cannot be issued until at least 3 months after the date on which the blood sample for the antibody test was taken.
+The health certificate required for entry into the EU cannot be issued until at least 3 months after the date on which the blood sample for the antibody test was taken.
 Check that the rabies vaccination does not expire during the waiting period.
 If the animal is not revaccinated before the expiry date, a new blood sample must be taken, which means that the waiting period of 3 months begins to apply after the new blood sample.

 In cases where more than 30 days have passed between the vaccination and the blood test, the waiting time between the blood test and the certification does not decrease.
 It is always at least 3 months and we cannot grant an exemption from that.

-The results of the antibody test must be entered in the veterinary certificate before departure to Sweden.
+The results of the antibody test must be entered in the health certificate before departure to Sweden.
 The animal's ID number must be in the test answer.
 If the animal has been re-marked and therefore has two ID numbers, both must be entered in the test answer.

 Exemption from the requirement of 3 months waiting period